Home / Resume / IT / Software Engineer

 Senior / Staff (7+ years)

 "Senior software engineer with 8+ years designing distributed systems at scale.
-Architected a payment processing pipeline handling $2M+ daily transactions with 99.99% uptime.
+Architected a Kafka-backed payment pipeline handling millions of daily transactions with 99.99% uptime on Kubernetes.
 Led a platform team of 5 engineers.
-Strong background in system design, performance optimization, and cross-functional collaboration."
+Strong in system design, performance optimization, and CI/CD with Jenkins and Terraform."

-Why it works: Scale signals, revenue impact, team leadership, specific technical depth.
+Why it works: Scale signals, reliability metric, team leadership, specific technical depth.

 Career Changer / Bootcamp Grad

 "Full-stack developer with a background in financial analysis and 6 months of intensive training at [Bootcamp].
-Built 4 production-ready applications using React, Node.js, and PostgreSQL.
-Brings analytical rigor, stakeholder communication skills, and a track record of learning complex systems quickly."
+Built 4 production-ready apps using React, Node.js, and PostgreSQL, all deployed with Docker.
+Brings analytical rigor, stakeholder communication, and a track record of learning complex systems quickly."

 Why it works: Frames the career change as a strength, quantifies projects, highlights transferable skills.